binkley/homebrewery-files/witch.md

 This damage is applied only once per attack, regardless of the number of hits or damage dice rolled.

 You can empower your _Hex_ with Final Words twice, and you regain all expended uses when you finish a long rest.

+#### Level 18: Witch&rsquo;s Insight

+Your insight into fate and folly lets you tip the balance of events.

+When a creature you can see within 30 feet of you makes a **D20 Test**, you can you can use your reaction after the creature rolls but before the outcome is determined to impose **advantage** or **disadvantage** on that test.

+You can use this feature a number of times equal to your **proficiency bonus**, and you regain all expended uses when you finish a long rest.

 #### Level 20: Indomitable Will